sirocco-k1/eth-security-mcp/README.md

 Returns an object containing:
 - `best_match`: The most likely matching function signature (determined by lowest ID).
 - `all_matches`: Array of all potential matching function signatures found.

+## Cast

+The Cast MCP server provides access to Foundry's cast command-line tool, allowing for interaction with Ethereum nodes and smart contracts.

+### Available Tools

+#### run_transaction

+**Overview:** Simulate a transaction using Foundry's cast run command.

+**Parameters**

+- `transactionHash` (required): The hash of the transaction to simulate.
+- `rpcUrl` (required): The RPC URL of the Ethereum node to use for simulation.
+- `quick` (optional): Whether to use quick mode for faster simulation (default: false).

+**Returns**

+Returns the simulation result as a string, including:
+- Transaction execution details
+- State changes
+- Gas usage
+- Revert reasons (if any)